Client Alert: What Role Can Municipal Tax Increment Financing (TIF) Play in ME’s Response to COVID-19?

 To the extent a municipality anticipates significant general fund budget pressures for the coming fiscal year, and anticipates TIF revenues to be generated in one or more designated TIF districts that are not contractually obligated to be paid out pursuant to a credit enhancement agreement or bond debt service obligation, then the municipality may want to consider the following option to help temporarily alleviate some financial pressures under certain circumstances.

-Under Maine Revised Statutes Title 30-A, Section 5227(D), a municipality may, at any time during the term of the district and by vote of the municipal officers,
+Under ME Revised Statutes Title 30-A, Section 5227(D), a municipality may, at any time during the term of the district and by vote of the municipal officers,

 “return to the municipal or plantation general fund any tax increment revenues remaining in the project cost account… in excess of those estimated to be required to satisfy the obligations of the development project cost account…”.